Licensing Guides

 Entry-level Employment: The other way to begin is to simply look for an entry-level job opening and work for a licensed mechanical contractor.
 Again, though, most employers state in job postings that HVAC training is preferred.
 Some employers will act as a sponsor in a registered apprenticeship through Alaska’s Office of Apprenticeship, which maintains a list of registered apprenticeships that meet national standards for registration with the U.S. Department of Labor.
 Apprenticeships through the Department of Labor are recognized nationwide, so your credentials will move with you.
 You will be required to attend classes at night or on weekends to get the requisite theoretical training, but you’ll be getting your academic instruction in tandem with your practical experience, and you probably won’t be paying for all of it.

-CONSIDER BECOMING AN INDEPENDENT CONTRACTOR: If you wish to own your own business in the HVAC field in Alaska, you will not only need to be licensed as a Mechanical Administrator but also as a Mechanical Contractor.
+CONSTRUCTION CONTRACTOR REQUIREMENTS: If you wish to own your own business in the HVAC field in Alaska, you will need to be licensed as a Mechanical Administrator and as a Mechanical contractor.
 Mechanical contractors may perform any of the mechanical disciplines for which their Mechanical Administrator license allows (plumbing, heating, sheet metal, or refrigeration).
-A mechanical contractor may perform only mechanical work; the installation of mechanical controls requires both an Electrical Administrators license and a Mechanical Administrators license.
+A mechanical contractor may perform only mechanical work; the installation of mechanical controls requires both an Electrical Administrator license and a Mechanical Administrator license.
 You will then need to register your corporation/entity with the State of Alaska Division of Corporations to receive an Alaska Entity Number, and apply to the State of Alaska Business License Section to obtain a business license.
-Business License fees are $50 per year and may be purchased for 1 year ($50) or 2 years ($100).
-All business licenses expire on Dec.
-31 regardless of the date of purchase.
-The expiring year depends on your choice of an annual (1 year) or biennial (2 year) license.
-Payment can be made by check, money order, or major credit card.
-Make checks payable to the State of Alaska.
+Business License fees are $50 per year and may be purchased for one year ($50) or two years ($100).

-How Long Does it Take to Become an HVAC Tech in Alaska?
+How Long Does it Take to Get an HVAC Contractors License in Alaska?

 There are many programs to get the training you need to become an HVAC technician or mechanical contractor in Alaska.
 There are also many more options for online training.